-- Create a filter for keywords.
+- Then I create a filter for keywords.

-- Remove selected rows.
+- Then I remove all selected rows.

 I repeat the same steps until I remove all unwanted patterns and keywords.
 After I can’t longer find any undesirable keywords in the Word Cloud generator, I copy the keyword list and add it to Word Cloud again as there can be new patterns worth removing.
 If not, I continue with cleaning up data when going through row by row in the dataset to remove keywords that are not relevant to the business.